Natetion/Lethal-Company-Terminal-Helper/README.md

 		- 8 (for "view monitor")

 Warning:
-Helper like this:
+This Script:
-- may sometimes not work after new updates of the game
+- may sometimes not work due to new updates of the game
 - may be annoying and very loud due to the several inserts
-- are somtimes considered as cheating
+- could be considered as cheating
-- Need to be started seperately in case of interest in using
+- Needs to be started seperately in case of interest in using

 	- if its annoying and too loud try my other version that contains the most COMMON combinations
 	- if this doesn´t work try out my other Versiob that contains the most COMMON combinations